bl4ckh4nd/Gmaps-Scraper/README.md

 - Review Analysis: It extracts review counts and average ratings, providing insights into businesses' online reputation.

+- Owner Enrichment (optional): When enabled, the scraper visits each business website with Crawl4AI adaptive crawling, captures imprint/contact details, and asks a lightweight OpenRouter-hosted LLM to extract the legal owner or managing director.

 - Business Type Detection: The script identifies whether a business offers in-store shopping, in-store pickup, or delivery services.

 - Operating Hours: It extracts information about the business's operating hours.